iamnomana/hello-world/README.md

 My name is Divine, I'm a boy.

-I'm a begginer in Git bash.
+I'm a beginner in Git bash.